Manfred confident MLB can get through playoffs despite virus

 Still, he does expect more issues.

-“I don’t think it’s realistic to think that we’re not going to have any more positive tests,” Manfred said.
-“We’re going to be fluid.
-We think it’s manageable and we’re going to continue to try to manage it.”
+”I don’t think it’s realistic to think that we’re not going to have any more positive tests,” Manfred said. ”We’re going to be fluid.
+We think it’s manageable.”

+Boston said left-hander Eduardo Rodriguez will miss the entire season because of heart inflammation caused by COVID-19.
+He has been on the injured list since mid-July and has not pitched this season.

 Miami, which last played July 26 at Philadelphia, was set to resume its schedule Tuesday at Baltimore.
 The Phillies are due back Monday at Yankee Stadium.